Commuter ferry crash in New York injures 57, 2 critical

-NEW YORK A high-speed commuter ferry carrying hundreds of passengers crashed into a pier near Wall Street during the morning rush hour on Wednesday, injuring 57 people, two critically, authorities said.
+NEW YORK A high-speed commuter ferry crashed into a pier near Wall Street at the height of the morning rush hour on Wednesday, injuring 57 people, two critically, the New York City authorities said.

-Passengers who had boarded the 141-foot Seastreak Wall Street in Atlantic Highlands, New Jersey, and were queued up to disembark in New York, were thrown to its deck by the impact of the hard landing at 8:43 a.m.
-(1343 GMT).
+Passengers lying on stretchers littered the pier near South Street Seaport, attended to by firefighters and rescue workers who rushed to the scene of the 8:43 a.m.
+(1343 GMT) hard landing.
+Mayor Michael Bloomberg rushed to the scene.

-"People who were standing up flew because of the impact," said passenger Brett Cebulash, 50, an attorney who regularly rides the ferry that caters to white-collar employees with a monthly commuting cost of $655.
+"People who were standing up flew because of the impact," said passenger Brett Cebulash, 50, an attorney who is a daily rider on the 141-foot ferry that caters to white-collar executives.

 Some of the injured were taken to the hospital, while others were treated at the scene, a spokesperson for the Fire Department of New York said.

-Of the 57 people injured, two were in critical condition with head injuries, nine were serious, 17 were guarded, officials said.
+Of the 57 people injured, two were in critical condition with head injuries, nine were serious, seven were guarded, officials said.

-The National Transportation Safety Board said an 11-member team was heading to New York to begin an investigation into the cause of the crash.
+The National Transportation Safety Board tweeted that its investigators were gathering information about the cause of the crash.

 About 327 people were aboard the boat on Wednesday, said Tom Wynne, spokesman for Seastreak, which boasts on its website that its "fast passenger catamarans provide the fastest commute to New York City!"

-The accident occurred as commuters lined up to quickly disembark the craft and start their workday.
+The accident occurred as commuters queued up to quickly disembark the craft and start their workday.

 "The ferry came into the dock hard," Wynne said.
 "When the vessel hit the dock, the passengers obviously fell."